 Prior to TNCPE, Heather served as the Business Excellence Leader at CIGNA Government Services with responsibility for all quality management, strategic planning, Balanced Scorecard, and project management initiatives.
 In this role, she ultimately led the organization to achieve TNCPE’s prestigious Excellence Award.

 Heather has served on the TNCPE Panel of Judges as well as the Baldrige and TNCPE Boards of Examiners.
 In 2009, she received TNCPE’s Champion of Excellence Award for furthering performance excellence within her organization.
-Heather graduated from Vanderbilt University with a BA in Mathematics.
+Heather graduated from Vanderbilt University with a BS in mathematics.